 It was right after this tunnel that we ran into Lauren’s favorite critters on the whole trip.
 We pulled into the parking area right after the tunnel and met these little guys.

-We loved the chipmunks so much we even wrote a post about them called The Chipmunks of Custer Park (with video).
 After our run in with the chipmunks, we arrived at the main entrance to Custer State Park.
 We were hoping to catch a glimpse of some of the 1,300 hundred or so bison that freely roam the area.

 After a short drive we found exactly what we were looking for!
-BISON! (click here for a very short funny bison video)
+BISON!

 As we continued driving through the Custer Park wildlife loop, we were surprised to find some other critters.
 They’re not as rare or majestic as the Bison we saw, but they WERE rather friendly.
 Beware of eating in the car with the windows down… they WILL steal your food!